stateset/stateset-network/README.md

 ### Network States

-Customer States are transferred between stakeholders on the network.
+B2B Sales and Finance States are transferred between organizations on the network.

 #### Accounts